-Termites rely heavily on their queen for the survival & growth of the colony.
-She lays thousands of eggs daily & produces pheromones that maintain order & roles within the colony.
-If the queen dies, the colony becomes unstable but it doesn’t die off immediately.
+Termites rely heavily on their queen for the survival and growth of the colony.
+She lays thousands of eggs daily and produces pheromones that maintain order and roles within the colony.
+If the queen dies, the colony becomes unstable, but it doesn’t die off immediately.

 In some termite species, worker termites can develop into a new reproductive queen or king to replace the original.
 This process helps the colony continue.
-But if the queen dies & no replacement emerges, the colony will eventually collapse due to lack of reproduction & organization.
+But if the queen dies and no replacement emerges, the colony will eventually collapse due to lack of reproduction and organization.

 Key Takeaways

-- The queen is essential for laying eggs & colony organization.
+- The queen is essential for laying eggs and colony organization.

 - Some colonies can produce a new queen to survive.